marlonShawDEV/fmzurb/src/styleguide/index_corp.md

 Image modals are intended to contain ONLY an image and a optional caption -- if you require anything more, you should use a standard content modal.
 If the images contain content like charts or graphs that <strong>must</strong> be viewed with the content, consider using a carousel instead of a modal.
 Below are examples of an image modal being launched from a text link and from a link with an image.

 - To create an image modal, add class `.overlay-image` to the .`reveal` container.
 Then inside the `.modal-content` container, include a `figure` element that contains an `img` and optional `figcaption`.
-- If the modal is being launched from a link on an image, add the class `.modal-launch` to add the image-expand icon and blue hover-overlay to the image.
+- If the modal is being launched from a link on an image, add the class `.modal-launch` to the anchor tag to add the image-expand icon and blue hover-overlay to the image.
-- If the image is <strong>not</strong> a thumbnail, and should <strong>always</strong> stretch to fill the width of its container, also add class <code>.block</code>.
+- If the image is <strong>not</strong> a thumbnail, and should <strong>always</strong> stretch to fill the width of its container, add class <code>.block</code> to the anchor tag.
 - For image modals, the close button is automatically attached to first image.
-- Images will only launch in modals if the user,s screenwidth is over 470px.
+- Images will only launch in modals if the user's screenwidth is over 470px.
 You <strong>must</strong> include the url of the image in the `href` attribute, so that small-screen users can still get to the image.
 Including the url also preserves all right-click mouse options for the link (such as opening the link in a new window/tab on desktop, bookmarking the link, copying the link).

 ```html_example